yuvalmGS/gigaspaces-wiki-jekyll/xap97/reloading-business-logic.markdown

 </beans>
 {% endhighlight %}

+{% tip %}
-{% lampon %} `refreshable-beans.xml` has its parent application context set to the `pu.xml`, allowing it to access any bean defined in its parent `pu.xml`.
+`refreshable-beans.xml` has its parent application context set to the `pu.xml`, allowing it to access any bean defined in its parent `pu.xml`.
 Also, the `refreshable-context-loader` only starts if the space is in primary mode (when working with a remote space, it is always in primary mode).
+{%endtip%}

 Above configuration will let you refresh the code defined in the refreshable context.
 Actual execution of this reloading of context can be done using OpenSpaces sync remoting, which allows you to broadcast the reload operation to all active cluster members.
 Here is how this is configured: